 Directors, executive officers and holders of in excess of 10% of the Company's common stock are required to file reports concerning their transactions in and holdings of equity securities of the Company.
-Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2012 were timely filed.
+Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2014 were timely filed, except that Mr. Wood and two executive officers (Robert Riedl and Chris Terry) each reported late a net exercise of compensatory stock options.
+As each such exercise comprised three simultaneous transactions (exercise of option, issuance of underlying shares, and surrender of a portion of such shares), the total number of transactions reported late is nine.